Microsoft Visio: Versions

 There are no Visio versions 7, 8, or 9, because after Microsoft acquired and branded Visio as a Microsoft Office product, the Visio version numbers followed the Office version numbers.
-Version 13 was skipped owing to triskaidekaphobia.
+Version 13 was also skipped owing to triskaidekaphobia.

 Visio does not have a macOS version, which has led to the growth of several third-party applications which can open and edit Visio files on Mac.

 On 7 May 2001, Microsoft introduced Visio Enterprise Network Tools (VENT), an add-on for Visio 2002 scheduled for release on 1 July 2001, and Visio Network Center, a subscription-based web service for IT professionals who use Microsoft Visio for computer network diagramming.
 VENT was discontinued on 1 July 2002 because of very low customer demand.